 |Note:||Postage charges, mail delays, or mail being returned may occur if these steps are not followed.|

 The following classifications are examples of campus mail that is not to be processed within the university mail system:

 All campus mail must carry the name and department of the sender.
 Approved campus mass mailings (standard notice to be released to 25 or more employees or students) may, upon written request and approval of the University Mail Center, be distributed within or outside of campus envelopes if:

 All students in residence halls are served by the U.S. Post Office.
-For additional information on mail procedures for residence housing, contact Residential Life.
+For additional information on mail procedures for residence housing, contact University Housing.